agmcarthur/Biochem-3BP3/Lab_7_Epidemiology/README.md

 > Flash Update - Metagenomics

 4. Unexpectedly, a single patient has proven abnormally resistant to antibiotics, suggesting the *Salmonella* is not the only pathogen involved, even though it is the only pathogen successfully isolated by culture.
-This patient has had their fecal metagenome sequenced and assembled by the McArthur lab: [Gut metagenomics assembly](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_7_Epidemiology/metagenomics).
+This patient has had their fecal metagenome sequenced and assembled by the McArthur lab: [gut metagenomics assembly](https://github.com/agmcarthur/Biochem-3BP3/tree/master/Lab_7_Epidemiology/metagenomics).
 Use the Resistance Gene Identifier (part of http://card.mcmaster.ca) to screen these putative AMR alleles for antimicrobial resistance genes. **Note**: the predicted alleles may only be fragments, so use RGI's Low Quality/Coverage setting but still only look for Perfect/Strict hits.

 <a name="questions"></a>
 ## Questions